jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 layout: post
 title: Designing a library for printing recursive data structures
 ---
-I've more than once run into situations in where I needed to pretty-print values from some recursive data structure - be it a prefix search tree, a language expression, XML or something else.
-Getting tired of having to implement the same type of functions over and again I decided to generalize the pattern.
-In this post I discuss the design of a tiny library for solving this particular problem.
-It's not a very challenging task in itself but provides a good opportunity to touch on a few different concepts in functional programming such as *deep* and *shallow embeddings*, [monoids] and *equational reasoning*.
+I have more than once found myself in need of a function for pretty-printing values of some recursive data structure; Be it a *prefix search tree*, an *abstract syntax tree* for a *domain specific language*, XML or something else.
+Getting tired of having to implement the same type of logic over and again I decided to generalize the pattern.
+In the following sections I discuss the design of a tiny library for addressing this problem.
+It's not a particularly challenging task but provides a good opportunity to touch on a few different concepts in functional programming.
+Examples include *deep* and *shallow embeddings*, [monoids] and *equational reasoning*.

 ## The Problem
-To give a motivating example, consider the following type for representing XML data:
+To give a motivating example, consider a (simplistic) type for representing XML data:

 {% highlight fsharp %}
 /// Attribute